ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 | `metadata_config` | object | (Optional) Configuration for the behavior of Pinecone's internal metadata index.
 By default, all metadata is indexed; when metadata_config is present, only specified metadata fields are indexed.
 To specify metadata fields to index, provide a JSON object of the following form: `{"indexed": ["example_metadata_field"]}` |
 | `source_collection` | str | (Optional) The name of the collection to create an index from.                                                                                                                                                                                                                                                                                                |

+In our case we create an index with the name `indexName` and the vector dimension `vectorDimension` and the metric `cosine`:

 ```js
 export const createPineconeIndex = async (client, indexName, vectorDimension) => {